 Immerse yourself in the culture, values, and traditions of this beautiful country.
 A Brazilian host family warmly welcomes you as a new family member and accompanies you at all times during this immersive experience in Brazil.

-So, if you're looking to study abroad and explore Portuguese, choose a High School Study Abroad in Brazil
+So, if you're looking to study abroad and explore Portuguese, choose a High School Study Abroad in Brazil.

-Next possible start dates: February 2025 and July 2025.
+Next possible start dates: February and July 26.
 Apply now!

 Student Exchange in Brazil: Study in a local high school and live with a Brazilian host family